kHarshit/kHarshit.github.io/_posts/2018-08-17-optimizers.md

 There are certain problems with SGD.
 If the loss function has a local minima or a saddle point, the gradient becomes zero (gradient descent get stuck).

 But, there are many more methods to improve on this.
-Few of them are:
+Few of the optimizers are:

 ## Momentum update